RobinAnsems/GmailBox/README.md

 ```

 You have to fill in your WIFI name and password to connect to the internet.
-You also have to fill in your username and key, which kan be found when you click the yellow "AIO Key"-button in Adafruit IO as shown below:
+You also have to fill in your username and key, which can be found when you click the yellow "AIO Key"-button in Adafruit IO as shown below:

 ![16](https://github.com/RobinAnsems/GmailBox/blob/master/readme-images/16.png)